-The IRS has published draft Forms 1094 and 1095 for 2020.
+The IRS has published Forms 1094 and 1095 for 2020.
 Unlike the last few years, this year, the IRS has made several changes to its forms to accommodate for new Individual Coverage Health Reimbursement Arrangement (ICHRA) compliance.
 The IRS has added new data fields on Form 1095-C to include an individual’s age and zip code, “Instructions for Recipient” text has been revised and moved to page two, and eight new Line 14 codes have been created to accommodate ICHRA coverage.
-Even Forms 1095-B includes a new origin of coverage code to accommodate the new ICHRA plan.
-Instructions for these forms have not yet been released.
+Even Form 1095-B includes a new origin of coverage code to accommodate the new ICHRA plan.
+Instructions for Forms 1094-C, 1095-C, 1094-B and 1095-B have not yet been released.

 Background on ICHRAs

 In response to an executive order from President Trump, the U.S. Departments of Treasury, Labor and Health and Human Services issued a final rule allowing employers to offer ICHRAs that reimburse employees for coverage purchased on the individual market beginning in 2020.

 Employers of any size can offer ICHRA reimbursement plans to purchase individual health insurance coverage (on or off an ACA Marketplace), help pay for Medicare premiums and/or be reimbursed for qualified medical expenses.